Ultimate-Hosts-Blacklist/whitelist/README.rst

                                 Read the given file override rules from the UHBW hosted whitelist which is used by default.
 (See also `-wc`)
+        --all ALL [ALL ...]
+Read the given file(s) and append its rules to the whitelisting schema.
+Note: The rules injected
+                                through this argument will be automatically prefixed with the `ALL` marker.
         -d, --debug           Activate the debug mode.
 This mode will write the whole processes to stdout.
         -df, --debug-into-file
                                 Activate the logging into a file called `uhb_whitelist_debug` at the current location.
-        -f FILE, --file FILE  Remove all element from the whitelist in the given file.
+        -f FILE, --file FILE  The file to whitelist/clean.
         --hierachical-sorting
                                 Process a hierarchical sorting when outputing into a file.